 Replacing a car battery can be dangerous.
 A car battery is filled with acid that produces potentially explosive gases.
 A vent tube is a common approach to venting the battery vapors away from potential ignition sources.

-A faulty battery is the most risky, a damaged or leaking casing may cause uncontrolled gassing.
+A faulty battery is the riskiest; a damaged or leaking casing may cause uncontrolled gassing.
 An ignition source such as simply attempting to boost start your car could cause the battery to explode.

-Wear protective glasses and gloves and avoid potential ignition source when working around batteries.
+Wear protective glasses and gloves and avoid potential ignition sources when working around batteries.